nagasudhirpulla/taming_python/blog/skills/flask_waitress.md

 ```

 ## Example Flask server
-The following is an example flask server that we will run as a background service in windows
+The following is an example flask server that uses waitress as a WSGI
 ```py
 from flask import Flask
 from waitress import serve